atomicwhale/guides/Holesky_MEV-boost_RPsmartnode.md

 ```

 ### Check VC flag is set to use mev-boost
-I recommand to use an external VC (with builderblocks flag enabled) to connect to RP smartnode BN.
+It is recommanded to use an external VC (with builderblocks flag enabled) to connect to RP smartnode BN.
 Check specific flags needed for the specific VC.
 The VC in RP smartnode will continue to use local blocks because the `externalbuilder` setting is disabled by default.

 ### Check mev-boost is working